 Fiberglass is one of the most popular materials used to make sailboat rudders.
 It is lightweight, strong, and can be easily molded into a variety of shapes and sizes.
 It also resists corrosion and does not require much maintenance.
 The disadvantage of fiberglass is that it is not as strong as metal, so it may need to be reinforced with additional material such as carbon fiber or Kevlar.

 Wood is another material commonly used to make sailboat rudders.
 It is strong and durable, and can be easily shaped into the desired design.
-However, wood can be susceptible to rot and decay, so it needs to be properly sealed and maintained.
+Wood can be susceptible to rot and decay, so it needs to be properly sealed and maintained.

 Metal is the most durable material used to make sailboat rudders.
 It is strong and can withstand the forces of the sea.
-However, metal is also heavier than other materials, and can be difficult to shape into the desired design.
+Metal is also heavier than other materials, and can be difficult to shape into the desired design and the task of how to make a rudder for a sailboat might be more difficult.

 What is the best wood for rudder